isaacg11/starterTemplate-Create-Update-Object-API/README.md

 # starterTemplate-Create-Update-Object-API
-a starter template for creating and updating objects using the Stamplay Rest API
+a Javascript starter template for creating and updating objects using the Stamplay Rest API

 **CLONING: When cloning this repo, you must initialize your app to make it work.**